Annihilation (film): Critical response

 Richard Roeper of the Chicago Sun-Times gave the film four out of four stars, praising it for taking risks, and saying: "Kudos to Garland and the cast, but bravo to Scott Rudin as well.
 Apparently you knew a masterpiece when you saw it, and you made sure we were able to see it as well."
-Writing for Rolling Stone, Peter Travers complimented the cast and Garland's writing and direction, giving the film three and a half stars out of four and saying, "Garland need make no apologies for Annihilation.
+Writing for Rolling Stone, Peter Travers complimented the cast and Garland's writing and direction, giving the film three and a half stars out of four, and saying: "Garland need make no apologies for Annihilation.
 It's a bracing brainteaser with the courage of its own ambiguity.
 You work out the answers in your own head, in your own time, in your own dreams, where the best sci-fi puzzles leave things."
 The Economist described the film as "tightrope-walking the fine line between open-ended, mind-expanding mystery and lethargic, pretentious twaddle", but praised its final half hour.

+As part of his annual end-of-year list of favorite songs, books, and movies, former United States President Barack Obama listed Annihilation as one of his favorite films of 2018.

+Critics have referred to the film as a sci-fi horror thriller, and some have said that this combination defies traditional genres and makes it part of the New Weird.

+In 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times' list of "The 100 Best Movies of the 21st Century," finishing at number 289.